milasd/BPE-Transformer/README.md

 # BPE Tokenization: Byte-Pair Encoding for Transformers

-Implementation of the Byte-Pair Encoding tokenizer from scratch using some `pytorch script`.
+Implementation of the Byte-Pair Encoding tokenizer from scratch using some PyTorch basic functions.

 When the BPE implementation is finished, I will implement from scratch a simple Transformer (+ RoPE, AdamW optimizer etc).